niladri30/IPCamera-Raspberry-Pi-setup/README.md

 # IP-Camera-Raspberry-Pi-setup
-Connect n-number of IP cameras to raspberry pi setup using RTSP (real time streaming protocol) Raspberry Pi with USB cameras is an easy setup !
+Connect n-number of IP cameras to raspberry pi setup using RTSP (real time streaming protocol).
+Raspberry Pi with USB cameras is an easy setup !

 For details about RTSP, please check https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol